MIR-MU/ntcir-mias-search/README.md

     - Combined Presentation and Content MathML XML language (look for 'PCMath' in filenames)
     - Presentation MathML XML language (look for 'PMath' in filenames)
-    - The TeX language by professor Knuth (look for 'TeX' in filenames) Result list for topic NTCIR11-Math-9 contains only 188 / 1000 results, sampling Result list for topic NTCIR11-Math-17 contains only 716 / 1000 results, sampling Result list for topic NTCIR11-Math-26 contains only 518 / 1000 results, sampling Result list for topic NTCIR11-Math-39 contains only 419 / 1000 results, sampling Result list for topic NTCIR11-Math-43 contains only 924 / 1000 results, sampling
+    - The TeX language by professor Knuth (look for 'TeX' in filenames) Result list for topic NTCIR11-Math-9 contains only 188 / 1000 results, sampling the dataset Result list for topic NTCIR11-Math-17 contains only 716 / 1000 results, sampling the dataset Result list for topic NTCIR11-Math-26 contains only 518 / 1000 results, sampling the dataset Result list for topic NTCIR11-Math-39 contains only 419 / 1000 results, sampling the dataset Result list for topic NTCIR11-Math-43 contains only 924 / 1000 results, sampling the dataset
     get_results:  100%|███████████████████████████████████████████████| 50/50 [00:26<00:00,  1.88it/s]
     rerank_and_merge_results: 200it [01:02,  3.18it/s]
     Storing final result lists in mias_search_results